Library of Friedrich Nietzsche

+The Greeks, Hegel and Spinoza

 Nietzsche, who had been a student and a professor of philology, had a thorough knowledge of the Greek philosophers.
 Among modern philosophers, his reading included Kant, Mill and Schopenhauer, who became major targets of criticism in his philosophy.
 He also mentions reading Hegel at the age of twenty.
 Late in life he read Spinoza, whom he called his "precursor", in particular for his criticisms of free will, teleology and his thoughts on the role of affects, joy and sadness.
 Nietzsche, however, opposed Spinoza's theory of conatus, for which he substituted the "will to power" (Wille zur Macht); and he replaced Spinoza's formula "Deus sive Natura" (God or Nature) by "Chaos sive Natura".

-Nietzsche also admired the French moralists of the 17th century such as La Rochefoucauld, La Bruyère and Vauvenargues, whose books he received from his sister in 1869.
-He also admired Pascal and, most of all, Stendhal.
-He also read Eduard von Hartmann's "Philosophy of the Unconscious", and alludes to it in some of his works.
+Schopenhauer and Mainländer

 Philipp Mainländer's The Philosophy of Redemption, can still be found in the library.
 Nietzsche read the work, of which a large part is a criticism of Schopenhauer's metaphysics, while he was parting ways with Schopenhauer.
 Nietzsche kept an interest for the philosopher: among his books was Mainländer, a new Messiah, written by Max Seiling, published a decade later.

+French theorists and novelists

+Nietzsche admired Montaigne, as well as the French moralists of the 17th century such as La Rochefoucauld, La Bruyère and Vauvenargues, whose books he received from his sister in 1869.
+He also admired Pascal, Voltaire, and, most of all, Stendhal.
+He also read Eduard von Hartmann's "Philosophy of the Unconscious", and alludes to it in some of his works.